peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

  detect UTF-32 first.)</li></ul>.

-* <code>errorThrow</code> - When encountering invalid encoding, throw an exception if this parameter is true, or replace it with U + FFFD (replacement character) if this parameter is false.
+* <code>errorThrow</code> - When encountering invalid encoding, throw an exception if this parameter is true, or replace it with U+FFFD (replacement character) if this parameter is false.

 ### CharacterReader
-    public CharacterReader​(java.io.InputStream stream, int mode) Initializes a new instance of the <code>CharacterReader</code> class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U + FFFD).
+    public CharacterReader​(java.io.InputStream stream, int mode) Initializes a new instance of the <code>CharacterReader</code> class; will skip the byte-order mark (U+FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U+FFFD).

 **Parameters:**